 The Kurotani Washi Process

-We were met by Mr. Yamamoto, one of the washi makers who continues to work in Kurotani.
+We were met by Mr. Yamamoto, one of the washi makers who continue to work in Kurotani.
 We followed him to the mulberry soaking station where one of the papermakers generously allowed me to photograph her as she worked her magic.
 In a lovely Kyoto dialect, she explained that the mulberry takes weeks to soak, and the various steps of steaming, pounding, rinsing makes it a labour of love.

 As we walked through several of the buildings, we passed by cement waterways and machines both old and new.